second-state/smart-contract-search-engine/README.md

 ## Frontend Demonstration

 We have put together a "live" [demonstration of the search engine running in global mode](http://54.66.215.89/index.html).
-At this early stage, we have indexed this particular [Product Giveaway Smart Contract](https://github.com/CyberMiles/smart_contracts/blob/master/FairPlay/FairPlay.lity).
+At this early stage, we have indexed this particular [Product Giveaway Smart Contract](https://github.com/CyberMiles/smart_contracts/blob/master/FairPlay/FairPlay.lity) for you to play with.

-Below are some basic usage examples.
-Please see the [documentation](./documentation) section for details on how to deploy your own Smart Contract Search Engine.

 ---